 Guilt that I didn’t have more time to sit and read.
 Grief that I didn’t have more time to interact with my kids other than shouting at them to get their backpacks or go to bed.

-Guilt from seeing Instagram photos of other’s lives which tell you you’re failing because you’re simply surviving.
+Guilt from seeing Instagram photos of others’ lives that tell you you’re failing because you’re simply surviving.

 If this is your life, you’re not alone.
 It’s been my life.
 Feeling like you can’t keep up and your life is a mess.
 Being exhausted from faking it so others don’t know.